GSA/fpki-guides/pages/PIV FAQs.md

 ### 3.15  What must PIV-I Card Authentication certificate policies map to?

-The certificate policies for the PIV-I Card Authentication certificate must map to the FBCA’s `id-fpki- certpcy-pivi-cardAuth` policy (see [FAQ 3.3](#33-what-object-identifiers-oids-are-specified-for-piv-i) for an overview of the PIV-I card authentication certificate policy).
+The certificate policies for the PIV-I Card Authentication certificate must map to the FBCA’s `id-fpki- certpcy-pivi-cardAuth` policy (See [ICAM PIV-I FAQ Section 2.15](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TNPlAAO&field=File__Body__s)) for an overview of the PIV-I card authentication certificate policy).
 This is done by cross-certifying the issuing CA with the FBCA.
 Note that a revised  [X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TN7cAAG&field=File__Body__s) that comprehensively addresses PIV-I has been published (See [FAQ 3.15](#315-what-is-the-status-of-the-piv-i-certificate-policy-and-piv-i-profile)).
 <br /><br /><br />

 ### 3.16  What Key Usage Bits Must Be Asserted In The Key Usage Exensions Of PIV-I Certificates?